hxrts/predator-prey/README.md

 #### Grid Representation

 The system is modeled as a 10×10 grid.
-Each cell represents an ecosystem state.
+Each cell represents a local ecosystem state.

 #### Monte Carlo Steps

 For 1000 simulation steps
 1. Select a random site (i, j)
 2. Determine valid state transitions according to the following rules:
-   - Prey reproduce if an empty neighbor exists
+   - Prey will reproduce if an empty neighbor exists, turning ⬜ → 🐸
-   - Predators hunt prey, thereby growing their population and turning prey into predators
+   - Predators hunt prey, thereby growing their population and turning prey into predators, turning 🐸 → 🦊
-   - Predators starve if no prey are nearby
+   - Predators starve if no prey are nearby, turning 🦊 → ⬜
 3. Compute energy change ΔH using the Ising-style Hamiltonian
    ```math
    H = - J \sum_{\langle i,j \rangle} s_i s_j - h \sum_i s_i
    ```
    where sᵢ is the state of site i, and nearest-neighbor interactions drive the system
-4. Apply the Metropolis-Hastings rule: Always accept lower-energy transitions and only accept higher-energy transitions with probability:
+4. Apply the Metropolis-Hastings rule: always accept state transitions that lower the system energy, only accept state transitions to higher-energy system configurations with probability:
    ```math
    P(\text{accept}) = e^{-\beta \Delta H}
    ```
-1. Update the grid accordingly
+5. Update the grid accordingly

 #### Energy Calculation